moliver28/research-handbook/content/handbook/support/workflows/reinstating-blocked-accounts.md

 1. Confirm the account is "locked" or "blocked" with the admin note that states the user initiated a self-deletion
 1. Confirm that the account was provisioned
-1. Ask for a manager approval in #support_leadership
+1. In #support_leadership, ask for a manager to submit an internal note in the ticket approving the early deletion of the account
 1. Delete the user (without contributions, just the account itself)

 ### Embargoed countries